-Mid Norfolk Railway Events – The Mid Norfolk Railway has many events throughout the year and have included: The Polar Express Train Ride, Spring Diesel Events, High Tea Train, VE Celebrations, Biker Night at Dereham Station, Jazz Train, Cream Tea Train, Breckland Flyer – Fish & Chips Train, 1940’s Weekend Railway at War, Classic Vehicles Day, Beer and Music Festival and many more.
+The Mid Norfolk Railway has many events throughout the year which also have food and drink because we know they are great and have included: The Polar Express Train Ride, Spring Diesel Events, High Tea Train, VE Celebrations, Biker Night at Dereham Station, Jazz Train, Cream Tea Train, Breckland Flyer – Fish & Chips Train, 1940’s Weekend Railway at War, Classic Vehicles Day, Beer and Music Festival and many more.

-TV and Filming MNR – The Mid-Norfolk Railway, with its 13 miles of operational track, offers numerous locations and possibilities for filming and production work.
+The Mid Norfolk Railway, with its 13 miles of operational track, offers numerous locations and possibilities for filming and production work.
 Several of the locations can be successfully used for filming set in most eras.
 Although the stations are typically painted in the colours used by British Railways in the 1950s and 1960s, the Railway also has a large number of more modern trains which can be used to set the scene in almost any era.
 We are unique in that we can offer a Countryside rural station, or Dereham could pass as a busy commuter station.
-The railway is also available for still photographic shoots.
+The railway is also available for still photographic shoots because its a great location.
 Read more…

 mention you found us on Visit Breckland.